pzhaonet/rmarkdown/content/about/_index.md

 ## Introduction

 This site is a gallery for R Markdown templates/themes.
 Currently, 131 [templates/themes](../../portfolio) are collected, including 22 [packages](../../categories) classified in 12 [groups](../../tags).
 You could view the R Markdown templates by groups, see the live demos, and share your new discoveries.
 This is still far from a complete collection of R Markdown, thus your recommendations would be appreciated.
-Feel free to [send me an email](../../contact) or contribute to [the repo of this site](https://github.com/pzhaonet/rmarkdown).
+Feel free to [send me an email](../../contact) or contribute to [the repo of this site](https://github.com/pzhaonet/rmarkdown) (see the section *How to contribute*).

 [R Markdown](https://rmarkdown.rstudio.com/) is a fantastic toolbox in the [R](https://cran.r-project.org/) community.
 With R Markdown, you can produce a variety of reproducible documents for communication, including reports, scientific manuscripts, journal articles, theses, books, posters, slides, websites, etc., even if you do not know how to use R itself.
 They are platform-independent.
 This ecosystem is still growing fast.
 R Markdown is a demonstration that shows how much amazing work R can do besides data processing and visualization.